 - Collaborate with families or loved ones for a patient’s recovery

-If you or a loved one feel that you could benefit from services like this, please do not hesitate to call a treatment professional at Embark Recovery.
+If you or a loved one could benefit from services like rehabilitation treatment advocacy, please do not hesitate to call a treatment professional at Embark Recovery.
 We are here 24/7 via phone at 1-877-215-2224 or chat with us on the web!

 Hi, my name is Anthony Vega.
 I am from San Diego California and moved to Arizona in 2012.
 I came out to Prescott over 3 years ago for recovery and have been here ever since.
 Recovery and sobriety have become everything in my life and this is why I am in this field.
 I am very passionate about helping people change their lives and showing them that there is a life to be had in sobriety far greater than any life in active addiction.
 To get to that point is a great challenge and my job is to help as best I can along the journey.

 Michael attended Landmark College in Putney Vermont for psychology and communication, as well as Berkeley City College in California where he studied business and anthropology.
 He is one of two case managers at Embark who communicate with family members on a regular basis, and help the patients navigate medical, legal, and occupational needs.
 His passion for helping addicts comes from his own battle with addiction.
 Michael is familiar with the challenges that this disease brings to every area of life.
 He takes pride in helping these men find their way through early recovery.